DLiNa/dlina.github.io/_posts/2015-06-17-A-Not-So-Simple-Question.md

 ---
 # How Many Dramatic Pieces Are Contained in the TextGrid Repository?

 Simple question, seemingly.
 Before we try to answer it, a little heads-up: This blog post is **ridiculously long**.
-It can be regarded a proof-of-concept of what [Mareike König](https://twitter.com/mareike2405) recently said at the "Wissensspeicher" conference: "A blog post has no borders, it can be as long as you want."
+It can be regarded a proof-of-concept of what [Mareike König](https://twitter.com/mareike2405) recently said at the ["Wissensspeicher" conference}(http://cms.uni-konstanz.de/wissenschaftsforum/veranstaltungen/veranstaltungsarchiv/veranstaltungen-2015/die-zukunft-der-wissensspeicher/) in Düsseldorf in the beginning of March: "A blog post has no borders, it can be as long as you want."
 (In [this video, 12:4x mins. in](http://www.lisa.gerda-henkel-stiftung.de/blogs_als_wissensorte_der_forschung?nav_id=5594).)
 True that!
 So here we go:

 Corpus building is a crucial task of many Digital Humanities projects and it is great to see a number of new corpora appear on a fairly regular basis.
 Many of these text collections feature markup following the [TEI Guidelines](http://www.tei-c.org/Guidelines/).
 Yet, the mere existence of a corpus and its use of standardised formats doesn't release you from working your way through its peculiarities.
 The purpose of this article is to demonstrate how to start, our example being the vast TextGrid Repository and its subset of German-language drama.